 I had dengue.
 Damn it!
 Some damn mosquito had – despite all my preventative measures – still managed to get me.
 I spent the next half hour after realising what my symptoms were laying on my bed in agony and swearing every Celtic expletive and imaginative curse on every damn mosquito that I could think of.

 But at least now I knew what it was, and that meant I knew what to do too.
 Sort of.

-Up until this point I had only ever heard of dengue in the classroom, or as part of an anecdotal tale on the tropical disease unit and the emergency division where I had undertaken part of my nurse training.
+Up until this point I had only ever heard of dengue in the classroom, or as part of an anecdotal tale on the tropical disease unit and the emergency division where I had worked as a nurse.
 I’d never personally come across it in a patient, and certainly never been the victim of it.